axeldumont/Phase_balancing_RL/README.md

 # Phase balancing on low voltage distribution networks using Reinforcement Learning

-This repo prensents an offline method to model the balancing of a low voltage distribution network using implemented algorithms of reinforcement learning.
+This repo presents an offline method to model the balancing of a low voltage distribution network to reduce phase current imbalance using implemented algorithms of reinforcement learning.

 ## Usage